MicrosoftDocs/sdk-api/sdk-api-src/content/p2p/nf-p2p-peergroupdeleterecord.md

 ---
 UID: NF:p2p.PeerGroupDeleteRecord
 title: PeerGroupDeleteRecord function (p2p.h)
 description: The PeerGroupDeleteRecord function deletes a record from a peer group.
-The creator, as well as any other member in an administrative role may delete a specific record.
+The creator, as well as any other member in an administrative role may delete a specific record.helpviewer_keywords: ["PeerGroupDeleteRecord","PeerGroupDeleteRecord function [Peer Networking]","p2p.peergroupdeleterecord","p2p/PeerGroupDeleteRecord"]
 old-location: p2p\peergroupdeleterecord.htm
 tech.root: P2PSdk
 ms.assetid: e80fbf7f-2193-4a45-8a7f-46707ae4acfe